MollyAdamsson/elevated-eats/README.md

 * As a user I can see a list of the most followed profiles so that I can see which profiles are popular
 * As a logged in user I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed
 * As a user I can create a new account so that I can access all the features for signed up users
+* As a user I can leave a review other users profiles so that they know what i think of their content
+* As a user I cant review my own profile
+* As a logged out user I cant review users profiles

 ### Ratings